Synchronization of Quasi-Particle Excitations in a Quantum Gas with Cavity-Mediated Interactions

-More broadly, our results demonstrate the power of mode-resolved spectroscopy to uncover the microscopic dynamics shaping non-equilibrium phases in open quantum systems.
-They also reveal a fundamental link between equilibrium second order phase transitions, where a single mode softens to zero energy, and the synchronization phenomenon observed here, where two modes coalesce at a finite frequency, giving rise to a so-called critical exceptional point~\cite{Hanai2020Critical}.
+Our results demonstrate the power of mode-resolved spectroscopy to uncover the microscopic dynamics shaping non-equilibrium phases in open quantum systems.
+They also reveal a fundamental link between equilibrium second-order phase transitions, where a single mode softens to zero energy, and the synchronization phenomenon observed here, giving rise to a so-called critical exceptional point~\cite{Hanai2020Critical}.
 While both scenarios exhibit criticality, they emerge from fundamentally different mechanisms.
 Theoretical work suggests that such non-Hermitian, synchronization-driven transitions belong to distinct dynamical universality classes~\cite{Sieberer2013Dynamical} and are a hallmark of non-reciprocal phase transitions shaped by dissipation and directional coupling~\cite{Fruchart2021Non}.

-Future experiments will enable exploration of critical scaling near these transitions, offering insight into a broader class of driven systems -- from ultracold quantum gases to biological and artificial neural networks.
-These platforms share a common structure: non-reciprocal amplification of fluctuations counterbalanced by collective many-body effects.
-Ultracold atoms thus provide a uniquely controlled setting to probe the universal features of non-reciprocal matter.
+Future experiments will probe critical scaling near these transitions, offering insight into a broader class of driven systems -- from ultracold quantum gases to biological and artificial neural networks.
+Ultracold atoms thus provide a uniquely controlled setting to probe the universal features of non-reciprocal matter, characterized by interactions that lack reciprocity.

 \textit{Acknowledgements---} We thank Alexander Frank for assistance with the electronic equipment.
 This research was supported by the Swiss National Science Foundation (SNSF) project numbers\,186312, 212168, 217124, 221538, 223274, and the Swiss State Secretariat for Education, Research and Innovation (SERI) under grant number\,MB22.00090.
+This project is funded within the QuantERA II Programme, which has received funding from the EU's Horizon 2020 research and innovation programme under Grant Agreement No. 101017733.
 D.R. acknowledges support from the Brazilian funding agency Conselho Nacional de Desenvolvimento Científico e Tecnológico (CNPq Process No. 201090/2022-8 and CNPq Process No. 402660/2019-6).